Pages

 [Review] Elaine Thomson: 'Hawthorn'

 In 1871, the Ordnance Survey is charting Scotland's most remote north-easterly county, a bleak landscape of endless moorland and lonely crofts.
-Then, Cartographer Robert Sutherland tumbles into a bog, and the accident leaves him inches from death.
-He is taken to Leask House, to recuperate under the care of Mrs. Sinclair and her beautiful daughter, Isabel.
+Then, cartographer Robert Sutherland tumbles into a bog, and the accident leaves him inches from death.
+He is taken to Leask House, to recuperate under the care of Mrs. Sinclair and her beautiful daughter Isabel.
 Sutherland is treated with copious amounts of laudanum.

-As he recovers, Sutherland is plagued by strange occurrences and apparitions, and he thinks that these dreadful visions are the result of the medicines he has been prescribed.
+As he slowly recovers, Sutherland is plagued by strange occurrences and apparitions, and he thinks that these dreadful visions are the result of the medicines he has been prescribed.
 But as events take ever stranger and more terrifying turns, Robert begins to wonder whether his presence at Leask House is really a coincidence at all.
 Someone - or something - has summoned him here.

 What seems to ail Robert Sutherland?
 Is the house haunted and wants to keep him sort of hostage?
 Is one of the occupants of Leask House using their creepy fingers to induce madness?
-Or is all that happens just a figment of Sutherland's imagination?
+Or is all that happens just a figment of Sutherland's warped imagination?

 'Hawthorn' is a novel worthy of Elaine Thomson.
 But, somehow, I missed a protagonist, someone who would find the culprit, explained it all in a rational way, even if it was Sutherland himself.
+Elaine Thomson knows that I hate being left in the dark.

 No comments: